kathanthakkar/document-extraction/README.md

 $conda create -n virtualenvironmentname

 Other installments:
-Rest of the installments are done by writing the following in Anaconda prompt--
+Rest of the installments are done by writing the following in Anaconda prompt-

 $ pip install tesseract flask flask-restplus schedule flask_sqlalchemy PyPDF2 Wand